 The NTP configuration file is located in the /etc/ folder on each appliance.
 You can enable the NTP service for the vRealize Automation appliance and add time servers on the Admin tab of the Virtual Appliance Management Interface.

-/etc/ntp.confconfiguration file on your virtual appliance host machine.
+/etc/ntp.confconfiguration file on your virtual appliance host machine using a text editor.

 - Set the file ownership to root:root.